mustafa05deniz/nodejs-ajax-search-bar/README.md

 </div>
 </pre>

-<em>modal load when you click search box or modal unload and visibility hidden when you click without search box </em>
+modal load when you click search box or modal unload and visibility hidden when you click without search box
 <pre>
 var $modal = $('div.load');
     $('#search').click(function () {